Personal

 We can get through anything.

 Nothing tests a marriage like watching your child go through cancer treatment.
-My husband handed off all of his clients through frontline treatment to keep Margot safe, and was 100% in this with us.
-He loves his girls endlessly, and not only cared for Margot and Kate, but took care of me, too.
+My husband handed off all of his clients through frontline treatment to keep her safe, and was 100% in this with us.
+He loves his girls endlessly, and not only cared for our girls, but took care of me, too.
 He urged me to go home and sleep when I was 38 weeks pregnant and couldn’t sleep in a hospital bed.

 The entire newborn experience and the last two years were the opposite of what we imagined our lives would look like.
 But we got through it, together.
 We will have been married 5 years this October, and it’s crazy to think that about half our time together was so hard.
 But if we can get through this, we can get through anything.